 Glenn O’Donnell, Principal Analyst at Forrester paid a visit to Serena Software headquarters in San Mateo, CA this week and joined us for our monthly DevOps Drive-In webcast.
 IT is in its own industrial revolution according to Glenn, in part because IT is currently too slow, has poor quality and customers don’t trust IT.
 This revolution requires an IT fitness program and not a weight loss program where IT becomes stronger, faster and more resilient.
 To improve quickly, IT needs to embrace Lean principles and methodologies.

-Glenn provided an overview of how IT can leverage Lean value stream mapping and the DevOps principles of automation and culture to eliminate waste, increase quality and reduce cycle times.
+Glenn provided an overview of how IT can leverage Lean value stream management and the DevOps principles of automation and culture to eliminate waste, increase quality and reduce cycle times.
 He also outlined the “Seven Habits of Highly Effective DevOps.”
 These habits are:

 - Establish common values and awareness across a common Dev and Ops community.